Moore Barlow values your privacy and cares about the way in which your personal information is used and protected.

 How long we keep your personal information

-Your personal information will be retained in accordance with our data retention policy which categorises all of the information held by Barlow Robbins and specifies the appropriate retention period for each category of data.
-Those periods are based on the requirements of applicable data protection laws and the purpose for which the information is collected and used, taking into account legal and regulatory requirements to retain the information for a minimum period, limitation periods for taking legal action, good practice and Barlow Robbins’ business purposes.
+Your personal information will be retained in accordance with our data retention policy which categorises all of the information held by Moore Barlow and specifies the appropriate retention period for each category of data.
+Those periods are based on the requirements of applicable data protection laws and the purpose for which the information is collected and used, taking into account legal and regulatory requirements to retain the information for a minimum period, limitation periods for taking legal action, good practice and Moore Barlow’ business purposes.

 Who we share your personal information with

 We may share your personal information with certain trusted third parties in accordance with contractual arrangements in place with them, including:

 - Our professional indemnity insurers, brokers, auditors or professional advisers

 - Suppliers to whom we outsource certain support services such as word processing, translation, and document review

 - Third parties engaged in the course of the services we provide to clients and with their prior consent, such as barristers, local counsel, enquiry agents and technology service providers like data room and case management services

 - Third parties involved in hosting or organising events or seminars

 Where necessary, or for the reasons set out in this policy, personal information may also be shared with regulatory authorities, courts, tribunals, government agencies and law enforcement agencies.
 While it is unlikely, we may be required to disclose your information to comply with legal or regulatory requirements.
 We will use reasonable endeavours to notify you before we do this, unless we are legally restricted from doing so.